Michael Ellis (attorney): 2017 to present: National Security Council and NSA

 In 2017, Ellis became the deputy legal advisor to the National Security Council (NSC) and the senior associate counsel to President Trump.
 The same year, The New York Times reported that Ellis was one of two officials who provided intelligence documents to Representative Devin Nunes, chair of the House Intelligence Committee, regarding the Trump Tower wiretapping allegations.

 In March 2020, Ellis was appointed Senior Director for Intelligence on the NSC.
 The same year, he was assigned to further review the manuscript for The Room Where It Happened, a memoir written by former national security advisor John Bolton.
 The review was conducted from May 2 to June 9.
 It was later acknowledged that as many as half of the items Ellis had marked as classified may not have been so when Bolton wrote his manuscript, and Ellis's review was the first time that those items in the manuscript were flagged.
 NSA Director Nakasone agreed that the book contained classified information, and a federal judge later ruled that "Bolton likely published classified materials."
 Ellis was also investigated by the Defense Department inspector general regarding accusations that he retaliated against Eugene Vindman, the twin brother of Alexander Vindman who was a whistleblower in the Trump-Ukraine scandal.

 In November 2020, Ellis was named general counsel of the National Security Agency (NSA) by the Pentagon general counsel after a civil service selection process.
 The position was within the federal civil service, which would allow Ellis to remain beyond the end of the Trump administration.
 He did not immediately assume the position, and NSA director Paul Nakasone opposed the appointment, and it was seen by some as a political appointee.
 Senators Mark Warner and Jack Reed requested that the Pentagon's acting inspector general conduct an investigation into the appointment.

 Four days before Trump was set to leave office in January 2021, acting defense secretary Christopher Miller ordered the NSA to install Ellis by 6pm on January 16, 2021.
 NSA Director Nakasone did not honor Miller's request by the deadline, stating he had concerns over Ellis' qualifications.
 Nonetheless, on the required day, NSA announced that "Mr. Ellis accepted his final job offer yesterday afternoon."
 Nakasone placed Ellis on administrative leave on the first day of the Biden administration, pending completion of a Defense Department inspector general inquiry into the circumstances of his appointment, the preliminary findings of which found no improper political influence in the selection process.
 On April 16, 2021, Ellis resigned.
 The Inspector General later released findings saying there was no improper influence in Ellis' selection.

-In May 2021, Ellis became a visiting fellow for law and technology with the Heritage Foundation's Meese Center for Legal and Judicial Studies.
-The Inspector General later released findings saying there was no improper influence in Ellis' selection.
+In May 2021, Ellis became a visiting fellow for law and technology with The Heritage Foundation's Meese Center for Legal and Judicial Studies.